How do copyright laws for photography work?

 Sounds restrictive, right?
 Don't worry, these are just the default copyright rules under federal law.
 In some states, photographers are faced with a catch-22.
 Certain states, like California, have laws that may require photographers to obtain a signed release before they can publish another person's image in many scenarios.

 Fortunately, by signing a contract with a photographer that spells out the terms of how photos will be used in the future, or who will own the rights to the photos, you can get around the restrictive federal laws.

 Wedding Photographer Contracts

-If you’re like many couples and wish to copy, reproduce, and manipulate your wedding photos, you should ask for a copy of your wedding photography contract to see what you’re agreeing to with respect to copyright or other issues.
-Make sure you do all this before commissioning a wedding photographer.
+If you are like many couples and wish to copy, reproduce, and manipulate your wedding photos, you may want to read your Wedding Photography Contract carefully before signing.
+Pay particular attention to what you are agreeing to with respect to copyrights or use of the photographs.
+Make sure you do this before signing an agreement commissioning a wedding photographer.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.